JacekDubikowski/build-your-own-framework/readme.md

 There are at least a few DI frameworks widely adopted in the Java world.

-* [Spring](https://spring.io) - dependency injection was the initial part of the spring project and still is the core concept for framework
+* [Spring](https://spring.io) - dependency injection was the initial part of the spring project and still is the core concept for the framework
 * [Guice](https://github.com/google/guice) - Google's framework just for DI,
 * [Dagger](https://dagger.dev/dev-guide/) - popular in the Android world,
 * [Micronaut](https://micronaut.io) - as part of the framework,
 * [Quarkus](https://quarkus.io/guides/cdi-reference) - as part of the framework.

 Most of them use annotations as one of the possible ways to configure the bindings.
-By bindings, I mean, configuration what implementations should be used or what should be provided to create objects.
+By bindings, I mean, the configuration of which implementations should be used for interfaces or what should be provided to create objects.

-The DI is so popular that there was Java Specification Request for [it](https://jcp.org/en/jsr/detail?id=330).
+The DI is so popular that there was a Java Specification Request for [it](https://jcp.org/en/jsr/detail?id=330).

 Example from [Micronaut documentation](https://docs.micronaut.io/1.0.0/guide/index.html#beans):